linode/docs/docs/websites/ecommerce/install-magento-on-centos-7.md

         sudo mkdir /var/log/php
         sudo chown apache /var/log/php

-5. Because we installed a PHP module for Apache in Step 2, restart the web server to apply the changes and allow Apache to serve PHP pages:
+5. Because you installed a PHP module for Apache in Step 2, restart the web server to apply the changes and allow Apache to serve PHP pages:

         sudo systemctl restart httpd